 Standardized Patients - “Standardized Patients” are actual people from the community trained to portray a patient with a particular problem.
 Faculty utilize Standardized Patients for students learning to complete a health history and physical assessment.
 Standardized Patients provide students with feedback after the encounter in order to help students learn how to effectively communicate.
 These feedback sessions are invaluable to students because they receive an actual person’s perception of how it feels to be a patient, along with faculty evaluation of students’ performance.
 Students oftentimes hug their patients after the simulation and thank them for the opportunity to work with them.

-Human Patient Mannequins - Human Patient Simulators (HPS) are mannequins that have the ability to breathe, talk, sweat, cry, bleed and portray most of the symptoms of a patient in the hospital.
-Faculty choose to use HPS when simulations require invasive procedures such as administering intravenous medications, performing cardiopulmonary resuscitation (CPR) and simulating problems such as heart failure, diabetic ketoacidosis, administering blood, reactions to chemotherapy, life support (mechanical ventilation), etc. These mannequins also have monitors that realistically portray a critical care (telemetry) monitor.
+Human Patient Manikins - Human Patient Simulators (HPS) are manikins that have the ability to breathe, talk, sweat, cry, bleed and portray most of the symptoms of a patient in the hospital.
+Faculty choose to use HPS when simulations require invasive procedures such as administering intravenous medications, performing cardiopulmonary resuscitation (CPR) and simulating problems such as heart failure, diabetic ketoacidosis, administering blood, reactions to chemotherapy, life support (mechanical ventilation), etc. These manikins also have monitors that realistically portray a critical care (telemetry) monitor.
 Students must synthesize knowledge learned in class, apply it to the current situation, communicate findings to the appropriate person, quickly administer the appropriate treatment and evaluate patient outcomes.

 Regional Resource for Healthcare Professionals for CECs